awsdocs/amazon-chime-administration-guide/doc_source/network-config.md

 + Amazon CloudFront
 + Amazon Route 53

-**Note**
-Amazon Chime is in the process of simplifying its firewall requirements for audio, video, and screen sharing\.
-For more information, see [Amazon Chime Firewall Simplification](https://answers.chime.aws/articles/814/amazon-chime-firewall-simplification.html)\.

 ## Common<a name="common"></a>

 The following destinations and ports are required when running Amazon Chime in your environment\.